asyncapi/website/pages/docs/concepts/asyncapi-document/dynamic-channel-address.md

   style F fill:#47BCEE,stroke:#000;
 ```

 First, configure the variables in `address`.
 Next, define reusable variables in `components.parameters`.
-Finally, ensure that your `channel.parameters` reference definitions in the `components.parameters` using `$ref`.
+Finally, ensure that your `channel.parameters` references definitions in the `components.parameters` using `$ref`.

 ### Channels section

-Here is an example of parametrized channel address:
+Here is an example of a parametrized channel address:

 ```yml
   lightingMeasured: